-Magnolias of great interest to gardeners and botanists alike.
+Magnolias are of great interest to gardeners and botanists alike.
 Gardeners enjoy them because of their large ornamental flowers, botanists because these flowers were, evolutionarily, some of the earliest to arise.
 The Elizabeth Magnolia is the first truly yellow-colored magnolia introduced to the trade, with pure yellow flowers that bloom in the spring.
 It can be found scattered throughout the beds and lawns of the North End parks.
 Bloom Time: Late April-Early May.

 Running parallel to Surface Road, a series of carefully shorn boxwood hedges encase garden beds home to a wide variety of popular flowering plants such as Echinacea, Daylilies, Irises, Lavender, and Catmint.
 From the early flowering Daffodils to the late season long lasting Anemone, there’s something flowering here all season long.

 The American Elm, state tree of Massachusetts, was once the most widely planted street tree, but rapidly fell out of favor due to a susceptibility to Dutch Elm Disease.
 The cultivar ‘Washington’, is one of the earlier disease-resistant varieties developed, and as the largest tree on the Greenway, currently provides shade to the North End Parks.

 These native New England trees grow along the harbor side of the Wharf District parks.
 Red maples are highly adaptable to various conditions, making them an ideal addition to the Greenway.
 In the fall, the bright red leaves add a feeling of warmth to the Greenway.